Geeksltd/GCop/Rules/GCop205.md

 ## Rule description

 Prefix your C# interfaces with *'I'* because that is the .NET convention used and advocated by Microsoft.
 Also naming convention easily tells you a lot about your object without you having to investigate further.
-You can easily see what you are inheriting vs what you are implementing.
+You can easily see what you are inheriting vs. what you are implementing.

 ## Example 1